 Ritu: maybe going with three awards is a bit high for the future beyond the current year.
 Garth: this is 20% success rate which is rather low compared to other awards.

-Thomas motions to go with 2-3 awards at $13k/award with the number of fellowships the same as last year, i.e., 2 or 3 depending on the number of applications.
+Thomas motions to go with 2-3 awards at $13k/award with the number of fellowships the same as last year, i.e., 2 or 3 depending on the number of applications (2 awards for up to 10 applications, 3 awards for >10 applications).
 Chris seconds.

 Chris is willing to be on the selection committee.

 Garth reports on recent awards: Last year we were underwhelmed with the number of applications to WNPPC.
-There were 9 applications.
+This year, there were only 9 applications.
 The board suggested a success rate of 70%.
-6 out of 9 awards were given.
+Up to 8 awards were authorized by the board, with only 6 awards given.
 There were fewer than normal applications.
 There were always fewer applications from CINP when WNPPC is out East compared to when it is in the West.
-Historically, there are more high-energy contributions in the East WNPPC and more nuclear physics participation at WNPPC in the West.
+Historically, there is more high-energy contributions in the East WNPPC and more nuclear physics participation at WNPPC in the West.

 For CUPC the number of applications was also lower than usual and 2 out of 4 awards were given.